Struct bdk_wallet::Wallet

 pub fn staged_mut(&mut self) -> Option<&mut ChangeSet>

-Get a mutable reference of the staged ChangeSet that is yet to be commited (if any).
+Get a mutable reference of the staged ChangeSet that is yet to be committed (if any).

 source